-When Ralph Goodale was the minister of finance, he introduced a measure of basic income support, like the OAS, the GIS and the Canada child benefit, for the working poor.
+When Ralph Goodale was the minister of finance, he introduced a measure of basic income support, like the OAS, the GIS and the Canada child benefit, but for the working poor.
 It was not implemented.
-It was a good Liberal idea at the time.
-However, it became a good Conservative idea when finance minister Jim Flaherty introduced it in this place and made it a reality.
+It was a good Liberal idea at the time, but it became a good Conservative idea when finance minister Jim Flaherty introduced it in this place and made it a reality.

-In the namesake of his riding, it was WITB, the working income tax benefit.
-In the last Parliament, we increased that significantly.
-While I am not sure how many people were paying attention to the member for and the leadership, he was calling for it to be increased.
-Therefore, we had a Liberal finance minister, a Conservative finance minister and an NDP troublemaker all calling for the same measure to be increased.
+In the namesake of his riding, Whitby, it was WITB, the working income tax benefit.
+In the last Parliament, we increased that significantly, and while I am not sure how many people were paying attention to the member for and the leadership, he was calling for it to be increased, so we had a Liberal finance minister, a Conservative finance minister and an NDP troublemaker all calling for the same measure to be increased.

 When we look at the total numbers, we see over $50 billion a year for seniors in OAS and GIS and over $20 billion a year for children through the Canada child benefit.
 However, even after the increases in the last Parliament, we only see $2 billion a year for basic income support for the working poor, the people who are working multiple jobs, who are struggling to get by and who need it the most.
-That is where the action should be in this place, on poverty reduction, when it is an idea on which we have already agree.
+That is where the action should be in this place, on poverty reduction, when it is an idea that we have already agreed on.

 The throne speech also talks about keeping Canadians safe.
 There are so many different ways we can talk about keeping Canadians safe.
 For those members who were not in this place in the last Parliament, a member of my local chapter of Young Liberals, Reese Fallon, was killed in the Danforth shooting.
 The hardest speech I have ever had to give was at her funeral.
-It was a great honour for our community and the family that the was so engaged that he was able to come to the funeral.
-However, we need action.
-In his platform, we saw action.
-The question then becomes this.
-How do we make that action as effective as possible?
-It is a reminder to all of us in this place that defaults matter.
-Therefore, if we are to give cities the power to set their own rules, there ought to be a baseline set of rules that cities can opt out of if we truly want that policy to be effective.
+It was a great honour for our community and the family that the was so engaged that he was able to come to the funeral, but we need action, and in his platform, we saw action.
+The question then becomes this: How do we make that action as effective as possible?
+As a reminder to all of us in this place, defaults matter, so if we are to give cities the power to set their own rules, there ought to be a baseline set of rules that cities can opt out of if we truly want that policy to be effective.

 I have a 13-year-old constituent, Helena Kirk, who was diagnosed with cancer at the age of three and went through 841 days of chemotherapy.
 She met with the , the and the former .
 In our platform was a $30-million commitment to pediatric cancer research, largely because of Helena's advocacy.
 I want to thank Helena for her hard work and let her know that we will do as much as we can to save the lives of her friends.

-It is not only about keeping Canadians safe; it is about all living beings in Canadian society who think, feel and love.
-That includes animals and more.
+It is not only about keeping Canadians safe; it is also about all living beings in Canadian society who think, feel and love.
+That includes animals in our society, and our pets and more.
 We made progress in the last Parliament on animal protections and we have to continue to build on that progress.